-The Imperial Foundations in Finance Programme will develop in you the highly prized ability to think critically and make autonomous decisions for commercial success.
+This Finance course in London will develop in you the highly prized ability to think critically and make autonomous decisions for commercial success.
 You will feel confident in using the language and methods of finance.
 Your organisation could benefit from greater efficiencies and profitability.
 A great investment in any language.

 Who should attend?

 Those from any discipline seeking a firm foundation in global finance and accounting such as mid-level, non-finance managers.
 No previous financial education is required